Pioneer packs

 Day 4:

 Himmelbjerget - keep left when you reach Julsø.
 Before you arrive at Himmelbjerget, there is a rest area on the left inside the bay, from where you can walk through the forest and find your way to Himmelbjerget.
-However, if you want to visit/climb Himmelbjerget, most people choose to stay at Hotel Julsø, which is also where the Hjejlen and the scheduled boats are docked.
-Remember to either pull your canoe/kayak up to the left of the tour boats at bridge 51 or to the far right of Hjejlen and the tour boats' moorings at the small sandy beach.
+However, if you want to visit/climb Himmelbjerget, most people choose to stay at Hotel Julsø, which is also where Hjejlen and the scheduled boats are docked.
+Remember to either pull your canoe/kayak up to the left of the tour boats at bridge 51 or all the way to the right of Hjejlen and the tour boats' moorings at the small sandy beach.

 Møgelø is located to the right after Himmelbjerget.
 Møgelø is an island in Julsø opposite Himmelbjerget.
 The name Møgelø means "Big Island" as it is the largest in the lake with 28 acres of land.